 Contact the Notary Division for further assistance regarding Notary Public commission.

-Complete the Application for Appointment as a Notary Public (Form N-1) to apply for your initial appointment or to apply for recommission.
+Complete the application(s) Online to apply for your initial appointment or to apply for recommission.
 Select the form number to download the application.
 The filing fee is $52.

-e-NotarizationIf you plan on performing electronic notarial acts (e-notarization), per West Virginia Code §39-4-19, you must also complete and submit the application for E-Notarization Authorization (Form N-2).
+e-NotarizationIf you plan on performing electronic notarial acts (e-notarization), per West Virginia Code §39-4-19, you must also complete and submit the application for E-Notarization Authorization (Enterprise Registration & Licensing System).
 There is no fee to file the E-Notarization Authorization application.

 State or local government notary: If you are applying as a state or local government notary for the official duties of a state or local governmental entity (see West Virginia Code §39-4-31), your supervisor must provide a letter requesting your appointment for the fee to be waived.
 This letter must be included with your application.
 Federal employees are not eligible.